 What is a Contractor?

-On a typical construction project, the Contractor will hire subcontractors to perform specific subtasks.
+Sometimes, a Contractor completes all of the work on a project with their own crew.
+But on a typical construction project, the Contractor will hire subcontractors to perform specialized tasks under a subcontract.
 Contractors also hire suppliers to provide materials necessary in the construction.

 What is a Subcontractor?